DandyLyons/notes/content/Library/The Bible (WEB)/66 - Revelation/Rev-22.md

 He showed me a river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb,

 ###### v2
 in the middle of its street.
-On this side of the river and on that was the tree of life, bearing twelve kinds of fruits, yielding its fruit every month.
+On this side of the river and on that was the tree of life, bearing twelve kinds of fruits, yielding its fruit every month[^1].
 The leaves of the tree were for the healing of the nations.

 ###### v3
 There will be no curse any more.
 The throne of God and of the Lamb will be in it, and his servants will serve him.